skharel/dynamodb-playground/README.md

 This repository has example of how to interact with dynamodb using Node.js.
 The content is primarily from [AWS DyanamoDB tutorial for Node.js](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStarted.NodeJs.html).
 However, I have made some changes to the data model (discussed below) to add few more examples.

-Included is also more elaborate [notes](./notes.md) that includes Termn=inology, concepts and link related to DyanmoDB.
+Included is also more elaborate [notes](./notes.md) that includes Terminology, concepts and links related to DyanmoDB literature.

 ### Getting Started